 - Wild Rice Dressing Burgers – Beat an egg or two (depending on how much you have leftover) and add to the wild rice dressing in a bowl.
 Form burger patties, and refrigerate for about 15 minutes, just to set in the shape.
 Cook over a skillet, about 2-3 minutes each side.
 Top each burger with a tower of mixed greens, or eat between hamburger buns and your choice of toppings.

-Wild Rice Dressing with Cranberries, Cherries, and Pecans Recipe
+Wild Rice Dressing Recipe

 - 1 cup wild rice mix